 1. Figure Out What Your Kids Love

-The first step to making reading fun and enjoyable is ensuring your kiddo is introduced to books on topics and subject matter they’re interested in.
+The first step to making reading fun and enjoyable is ensuring your kiddo is introduced to books on topics and subjects they’re interested in.

 The beautiful thing is that no matter what they’re currently into, there is absolutely a book for that.
 And we aren’t just talking fiction.
 Maybe your little one loves dinosaurs, fantasy books, all the space-themed things, inspiring books, or learning about specific topics.
 But, as we said, there is something for everyone.

 2. Read Together

 Reading together is something special that your little one will look forward to doing with you.
 If your kiddo is younger and not yet quite reading (or learning to read), read aloud together before bedtime—making this a part of bedtime can lead to sweet dreams.